sawyerdellaquila/Codex/docs/dellaquila-performance-prd.md

 ## 18. Recommendation

-The recommended plan is to prioritize a business-ready MVP for operating Delical Performance Group at launch.
+The recommended plan is to prioritize a business-ready MVP for operating Dell'Aquila Performance Group at launch.
 The MVP should focus on customers, vehicles, estimates, repair orders, invoices, basic scheduling, technician assignment, line items, digital approvals, payment recording, notes, and photo uploads.

 After the shop workflow is validated, the product can expand into communication automation, digital inspections, parts and inventory, performance build management, advanced reporting, accounting integrations, payment automation, and customer portal features.